learn-co-curriculum/dsc-web-scraping-in-practice/README.md

 You will be able to:

-* Load an arbitrary into Beautiful Soup
+* Load an arbitrary web page into Beautiful Soup
 * Use inspect element to find unique identifiers for elements of interest
 * Navigate HTML documents using Beautiful Soup's children and sibling relations